wikimedia/mediawiki-extensions-MobileFrontend/README.md

 #### $wgMinervaApplyKnownTemplateHacks

 When enabled and hacks.less exists, hacks.less workarounds are included in stylesheet.
+These should only be needed for Wikimedia based wikis or wikis using common templates such as Template:Infobox on those wikis.

 * Type: `Boolean`
-* Default: `true`
+* Default: `false`

 #### $wgMinervaPageActions